Sample types and requirements:

 – CLIA certification

 – accreditations and certifications from established international organizations and/or government agencies

 - The sample can be sent at room temperature.
 We recommend using transport tubes in accordance with IATA regulations 650.
 For more information, please see FAQ > Shipping.

 Saliva samples should be collected in the tube provided in the kit.
 Please follow the manufacturer’s collection instructions carefully (DNA Genotek > Collection Instructions).
 Instructions are provided in the kit and can be found on the manufacturer’s website in multiple languages.
 Samples collected improperly (e.g. sample is mainly mucus not saliva) will not be accepted.

-The sample tube must be labeled with the patient’s name, date of birth and date of sample collection.
+The sample tube must be labeled with two unique identifiers that can be matched to patient information in the order requisition, such as the patient’s name and date of birth.
+The sample tube should also include the date of sample collection.
+Please utilize a sticker for labeling the tube to prevent any information from being accidentally erased.
 Samples without proper labeling will not be accepted.

 The sample can be stored and sent at room temperature.
 For more information, please see the FAQ > Shipping.

 I am ordering more than one test on the same patient.
 Do I need to provide a separate sample for each test?

 No, one sample is typically sufficient for multiple tests.
 However, if the two orders are placed at different times, we will need written consent from the ordering clinician to be able to perform analysis on an earlier sample – this can be provided in the test requisition form or via email to our Support team.
 If an additional sample is required, our client services team will contact you directly.

 For further support, please contact our Support team at firstname.lastname@example.org or ask us to contact you: blueprintgenetics.com/contact.